openebs/website/docs/main/concepts/data-engines/local-storage.md

 A quick summary of the steps to backup include:

-1. Install and Setup Velero by following the [Velero Documentation](https://velero.io/docs/).
+1. Install and set up Velero by following the [Velero Documentation](https://velero.io/docs/).

 2. Prepare the application that needs to be backed up.
 Label and annotate the application, indicating that you want to use Velero to backup the volumes.
-For example, if you want to backup an application pod named `hello-local-hostpath-pod` with a volume mount `local-storage`, run the following commands.
+For example, if you want to back up an application pod named `hello-local-hostpath-pod` with a volume mount `local-storage`, run the following commands.

    ```
    kubectl label pod hello-local-hostpath-pod app=test-velero-backup
    kubectl annotate pod hello-local-hostpath-pod backup.velero.io/backup-volumes=local-storage
    ```
-3. Use velero to backup the application.
+3. Use Velero to back up the application.
    ```
    velero backup create bbb-01 -l app=test-velero-backup
    ```

 A quick summary of the steps to restore include:

-1. Install and Setup Velero, with the same provider where backups were saved.
+1. Install and set up Velero, with the same provider where backups were saved.

 2. Local Storage Volumes are created with node affinity.
-As the node names will change when a new cluster is created, create the required PVC(s) prior to proceeding with restore.
+As the node names will change when a new cluster is created, create the required PVC(s) before proceeding with restore.
    ```
    kubectl apply -f https://openebs.github.io/charts/examples/local-hostpath/local-hostpath-pvc.yaml
    ```